n0-computer/beetle/DEVELOPERS.md

 ### Scope

 The scope could be anything specifying place of the commit change.
-For example, if I am refactoring something in the `iroh` package, I may start my commit with "refactor(iroh)".
+For example, if I am refactoring something in the `beetle` package, I may start my commit with "refactor(beetle)".

 You can use `*` when the change affects more than a single scope.